Skittles (sport): Ireland

 The Irish sport is a game played with five 3 in pins and three 9 in pieces of wood (skittles).
 Pins are numbered from 1 to 5, each representing a number of points.
 Throwers must toss the skittles towards the pins over a distance of approximately 8 m (this varies from county to county) in order to score points with the aim to scoring exactly 41.
 Points are recorded in descending order.
 If a player should score too many points ("go bust", as in darts) they return to a score of 9 left, unless their previous score was above this in which case they return to that score.

 The game is played frequently in pubs and Gaelic athletic clubs in various parts of the island with team leagues and cup matches.

+Spain

+Skittles or bolos is played in Spain, primarily in the "northwestern part of the Iberian Peninsula."
+The game has remained part of the cultural memory of this region due to its "transformation from a game to a sport," which codified the rules and created a sports federation for the game; however, this has also caused regional varieties to be lost, particularly in urban areas.
+Spain also makes use of areas not traditionally suited for sport or play, like a formal "skittle alley" or "bolera."
+Instead, in urban areas, spaces like "squares, churches, or pubs" are used.

+The continued presence of bolos in Spain, particularly the northwestern part of the country, is at least somewhat attributed to the Camino de Santiago and the cultural exchange that came with the pilgrimage route, particularly via German and French travelers.

 Germany, Central Europe and the United States

 The German sport kegel or nine-pin bowling is played in widely organized leagues through the country and is also popular in many other countries with long German connections, including Austria, Switzerland, Serbia, Slovenia, Croatia, Hungary and Liechtenstein and is currently gaining popularity in Australia.
 A variant was once also the dominant bowling game in the United States, but today only survives in a small area of rural Texas.